thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_Landscape.cpp.rst.txt

            return fine_map[yval][xval];
        }
    // os <<fine_map[yval][xval] << "-"<< retval << endl;
-   // Note that debug mode will throw an exception if the returned value is less than the pristine state
+   // Note that debug mode will throw an exception if the returned value is less than the historical state
-   #ifdef pristine_mode
+   #ifdef historical_mode
-       if(has_pristine)
+       if(has_historical)
        {
-           if(retval > pristine_fine_map[yval][xval])
+           if(retval > historical_fine_map[yval][xval])
            {
-               throw FatalException("Returned value greater than pristine value.
+               throw FatalException("Returned value greater than historical value.
 Check file input. (or disable this " "error before compilation.");
            }
        }